DucManhPhan/DucManhPhan.github.io/_posts/2019-03-20-Quick-Union.md

             Q: Stop at guaranteed acceptable performance?
             A: No, easy to improve further.

+    - Analysis:
+        - Modify quick-union to avoid tall trees.
+        - Keep track of size of each component.
+        - Balance by linking small tree below large tree.

+    - Find operation:
+        - The weighted quick-union algorithms will link the root of the smaller of the two trees to the root of the larger of the two trees.
+        - The distance from each node to the root of its tree is small, so the find operation is efficient.

+    - Union operation:
+        - The worst scenario for weighted quick-union algorithm is that each union operation links trees of equal size.
+If the number of objects is less than 2^n, the distance from any node to the root of its tree is less than n.

+    - Some question for weighted quick-union
+        - Is performance improved?
+            - Theory: lgN per union or find operation.
+            - Practice: constant time.

+        - Example: huge practical problem.
+            - 10^10 edges connecting 10^9 nodes.
+            - reduces time from 3000 years to 1 minute.
+            - Supercomputer wouldn't help much.
+            - Good algorithm makes solution possible.
+        - Stop at guaranteed acceptable performance?
+            - Not hard to improve algorithm further.

 - Path compression

     Quick union with path compression: Just after computing the root of p, set the id of each examined node to point to that root.